 In Los Angeles, we record under AFM contracts.
 One good thing with this is that everything is clearly stated and everyone knows what is going on.
 At the session start time, everyone is seated and as soon as the time starts we can tune.
 There is a ten-minute break every hour.
 This actually means a three hour session typically ends ten minutes early as that is the last break.
 If we have to check something or make changes, we can move the break earlier.
 The contractor makes sure everyone is back from the break in time, and there are also clocks everywhere that count down to the end of the break.
 There are often surreal moments where we are all sitting for a minute just waiting for the break to end.
 Technically I can not give them musical instruction on the break, as they are on break!
 There is no problem asking someone on the break about a passage or warning them what is coming up, but if I have a note to give to the group, courtesy is to wait until the break is done.
 There are clocks everywhere so we can see when the session ends as well.
 If you go over by even a second, you are into overtime.
 Depending on budget, that may not be a problem, so always check if overtime is approved.

-Doubling rules need also be taken into consideration.
 A double is when a player records on a second instrument, for example the 2nd or 3rd flute will double on the piccolo.
-Common ones like that are usually already built into the budget.
+Common ones like that are usually already built into a budget.
 But what if someone suggests they play a passage on the tubens instead of the horn?
 If that goes through, you could have eight people filling out a doubling slip and asking for 50% more for the session, and that could add $1000 to the bill.
 So it always helps to ask the contractor before the session what doubles are already budgeted and if we are allowed to use any others.

 99% of what we do is on click track.
 We are also sight reading.
 The most important thing is to have a clear downbeat.
 That is what the players look for when their heads are buried in their stands.
-I try to do a very clear pattern, a little ahead of the click.
+I try to do a very clear pattern, a tiny bit ahead of the click.
 Never conduct ‘along’ with the click.
-Players are used to seeing the beat before they play and even though they are on a click too, it looks ‘right’ for them if the conductor anticipates the beat a little.
+Players are used to seeing the beat before they play and even though they are on a click too, it looks ‘right’ for them if the conductor anticipates the beat just a little.
 It is possible to make them play behind or a little in front by adjusting where I am in relationship to the click.
 If the conductor is all over the place, all will not grind to a halt, but the players will just stop paying any attention.

 My left hand is quite busy turning pages.
 When not doing that it helps with shaping and cueing, but a lot of that I have to do with my right hand and my eyes.
 One technical challenge is turning pages in very quiet sections.
 It is very easy for the paper to make noise and ruin the take.